caseycs/po-data-heaven/README.md

 # Product Owner Data Heaven

-## Project isAbandoned, please use AirBnb Superset instead
+## Project is abandoned, please try AirBnb Superset!

 That was a good try at that time, but nowadays there are better alternatives.
 Take a look at https://github.com/airbnb/superset !